Frank Zappa: Government and religion

 In a 1991 interview, Zappa reported that he was a registered Democrat but added "that might not last long—I'm going to shred that."
 Describing his political views, Zappa categorized himself as a "practical conservative."
-He favored limited government and low taxes; he also stated that he approved of national defense, social security, and other federal programs, but only if recipients of such programs are willing and able to pay for them.
+He favored limited government and low taxes; he also stated that he approved of national defense, social security, and other federal programs, but only if citizens are willing and able to pay for them.
 He opposed military drafts, saying that military service should be voluntary.
 He favored capitalism, entrepreneurship, and independent business, stating that musicians could make more from owning their own businesses than from collecting royalties.
 He opposed communism, stating, "A system that doesn't allow ownership... has—to put it mildly—a fatal design flaw."
-He always encouraged his fans to register to vote on album covers, and throughout 1988, he had registration booths at his concerts.
+He had placed messages on his album covers to encourage his fans to register to vote; further, throughout 1988, Zappa had registration booths at his concerts.
 He even considered running for president of the United States as an independent.

 Zappa was an atheist.
 He recalled his parents being "pretty religious" and trying to make him go to Catholic school despite his resentment.
 He felt disgust towards organized religion (Christianity in particular) because he believed that it promoted ignorance and anti-intellectualism.
 He held the view that the Garden of Eden story shows that the essence of Christianity is to oppose gaining knowledge.
 Some of his songs, concert performances, interviews and public debates in the 1980s criticized and derided Republicans and their policies—President Ronald Reagan, the Strategic Defense Initiative (SDI), televangelism, and the Christian Right—and warned that the United States government was in danger of becoming a "fascist theocracy."

 In early 1990, Zappa visited Czechoslovakia at the request of President Václav Havel.
-A longtime admirer of Zappa’s commitment to individual freedom, Havel designated him as Czechoslovakia's "Special Ambassador to the West on Trade, Culture and Tourism."
-Havel was a lifelong fan of Zappa, who had great influence in the avant-garde and underground scene in Central Europe in the 1970s and 1980s (a Czech rock group that was imprisoned in 1976 took its name from Zappa's 1968 song "Plastic People").
+The meeting had been arranged by keyboardist Michael Kocáb.
+A longtime admirer of Zappa's commitment to individualism, Havel designated him as Czechoslovakia's "Special Ambassador to the West on Trade, Culture and Tourism."
+Havel was a lifelong fan of Zappa, who had great influence in the avant-garde and underground scene in Central Europe in the 1970s and 1980s.
+The Plastic People of the Universe, a Czechoslovakian jazz rock group associated with Prague underground culture, took its name from Zappa's 1967 song "Plastic People".
 Under pressure from Secretary of State, James Baker, Zappa's posting (as Czech 'Special Ambassador') was withdrawn.
 Havel made Zappa an unofficial cultural attaché instead.
 Zappa planned to develop an international consulting enterprise to facilitate trade between the former Eastern Bloc and Western businesses.